-Developing a strategic plan requires strong collaboration and partnership; the process should be inclusive and diverse.
+Developing a strategic plan requires strong collaboration and partnership.
 The following constituents should be engaged throughout your strategic planning process.

 Program team: Core members who are part of the Improving Outcomes grant or the strategic planning team.
 This includes the lead agency and likely the partner agencies listed as part of the IO grant application.